Sylvia Sky, M.A., is an experienced writer-astrologer and author of "Sun Sign Confidential: The Dark Side of all 12 Zodiac Signs."

 - Julia Roberts in the 1990s

-- Meghan Markle, icon-to-be . . . more about her later.
+- Meghan Markle . . . more about her later.

 Today, women with the goddess planet Venus in the zodiac’s only truly feminine sign, Virgo, keep us almost too conscious of their goddess looks and love lives.
-Kim Kardashian and her sister Kylie Jenner, a model, both have Venus in Virgo.
+Kim Kardashian and her sister Kylie Jenner, a model, both were born with the planet Venus in Virgo.

-All of the above-named women except Markle have natal Venus stationed high above their charts’ horizons: They are career beauties.
-Bardot and Kim Kardashian have Venus at the midheaven.
-Venus crowned them with ultra-feminine curves, glamour and mystery.
-By comparison Deneuve looks icy and Julia Roberts like a waif!
-Those two stars, like Markle, instead have the Venus-in-Virgo touch of class.
+All of the above-named women, except Markle, have natal Venus stationed high above their charts’ horizons.
+They are career beauties, most famous for their looks rather than talents.
+Venus at the mid-heaven crowned Bardot and Kim Kardashian with ultra-feminine curves and glamour—for as long as they can keep them.
+Deneuve and Julia Roberts, like Markle, have instead the indestructible Venus-in-Virgo touch of class.

 Is your natal Venus in Virgo?
 Own it.
 You probably already coordinate your clothes and act like a model.
 Maintain your high standards and feel very fortunate.